National Crime Victimization Survey

-The National Crime Victimization Survey (NCVS), administered by the US Census Bureau under the Department of Commerce, is a national survey of approximately 49,000 to 150,000 households - with approximately 240,000 persons aged 12 or older - twice a year in the United States, on the frequency of crime victimization, as well as characteristics and consequences of victimization.
+The National Crime Victimization Survey (NCVS), administered by the US Census Bureau under the Department of Commerce, is a survey of a nationally representative sample of about 240,000 persons aged 12 or older in about 150,000 households twice a year in the United States.
+It obtains data on the frequency of crime victimization, as well as characteristics and consequences of victimization.
 The survey focuses on gathering information on the following crimes: assault, burglary, larceny, motor vehicle theft, rape, and robbery.
 The survey results are used for the purposes of building a crime index.
 It has been used in comparison with the Uniform Crime Reports and the National Incident-Based Reporting System to assess the dark figure of crime.
 The NCVS survey is comparable to the British Crime Survey conducted in the United Kingdom.